fluencelabs/examples/aqua-examples/decentralized-blockchain-gateway/README.md

 "84d4d018-0c13-4d6d-8c11-599a3919911c"
 ```

-If you deploy the services, you're service ids are different, of course.
+If you deploy the services, your service ids are different, of course.
 Also, feel free to use different peers.
-Just with your keys, make sure you keep the (peer id, service id) in a safe place for future use.
+Just as with your keys, make sure you keep the (peer id, service id) in a safe place for future use.
 Now that we have our services deployed, it's time to create our Aqua script.

 ### Aqua